 Still an effective form of marketing, delivering content via email can encourage sales and increase brand awareness.
 Of course, your email marketing will need to include engaging content and click-through features.
 Using templates and accessing remote support can significantly reduce the time it takes to create and deliver email marketing content.

-41. e-Learning platforms
+41. E-Learning platforms

 Many businesses like to train staff on an ongoing basis and there will certainly be industry changes which your staff must be aware of.
 Using a tailored e-Learning platform to deliver in-house training ensures that content is relevant and that all the necessary issues are included.
 In addition to this, you can monitor employee performance and avoid the costs of sending employees to external training facilities.

-42. Client feedback programmes
+42. Client feedback platforms

 Enabling clients and customers to provide confidential feedback can be extremely beneficial for small businesses.
 Using this feedback to design and develop future services can help to improve your operations and, ultimately, should increase your profits.